• Skip to primary navigation

 • 4 russet potatoes cubed into 1 inch pieces

-• 8 tbsp olive oil extra virgin
+• 8 tablespoon olive oil extra virgin

-• 4 tsp seasoning salt
+• 4 teaspoon seasoning salt

 Instructions